 Hullo, my friends!
-Back for another story WHEN I should be updating other stories, but oh well.
+I am here writing another story WHEN I should be updating others, but oh well.
 Here is my Musketeers fanfic and leave me a comment please!

 D'Artagnan gazed into the eyes of the man who had just tried to kill Louis XIII at four o'clock in the morning.
 His sword was raised in front of him in what was supposed to be a threatening manner, but honestly D'Artagnan was just trying to stay upright.
-In fact, he was so exhausted his eyes were half lidded and closing over sea blue eyes before snapping back into focus.
+His eyes were half lidded and closing over sea blue eyes before snapping back into focus.

 "Mmhm?"
 D'Artagnan murmured back tiredly, eyelids fluttering.
 Athos gave him a shake, making the boy's long locks of chocolate colored hair dance across his face and into his eyes a little, managing to drag them up so the baby blue orbs were visible.

 "You lost focus," Athos scolded, nearly yelling, "you let him get too close!"